codex-academy/SortAndSearch/FACILITATOR.md

 The [Node and Pointers](/pages/nodes_and_pointers.html) sections main learning outcomes are:

 * Introducing candidates to creating their own data structures.
-* How candidates can use their existing knowledge of Objects in Javascript to do that.
+* How candidates can use their existing knowledge of Objects in JavaScript to do that.
 * To give candidates practical experience of creating and using their own data structures.
 * For candidates to start thinking about creating their own data structures.